-FHEQ leve el: 6 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes R Knowledge / Understanding: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: synthesise, analyse and critically evaluate ideas, concepts, and methods grounded in the social sciences in a creative way, so as to gather a systematic understanding of a variety of contemporary domestic and international issues and problems in the Jersey context; Demonstrate an awareness of, and sensitivity to, ethical considerations.
-(From Table 1 p7 March 2006 doc) Primary: Lectures, tutorials, seminars, directed independent learning Secondary/ Supplementary: Case Studies, Problem solving A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 C ir s H P V F E An explanation for embedding Knowledge programme: While subjects are introduced through for ormal lectures, problem-based learning, case studies, dire student-led learning underpins the devel Cognitive and Intellectual Skills: opment of the student Level 6 knowledg je base.
+FHEQ level: 6 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: By the end of this level of this programme the students will be able to demonstrate for a threshold pass: synthesise, analyse and critically evaluate ideas, concepts, and methods grounded in the social sciences in a creative way, so as to gather a systematic understanding of a variety of contemporary domestic and international issues and problems in the Jersey context; Demonstrate an awareness of, and sensitivity to, ethical considerations.
+(From Table 1 p7 March 2006 doc) Primary: Lectures, tutorials, seminars, directed independent learning Secondary/ Supplementary: Case Studies, Problem solving A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Coursework including case studies.
+Honours project / WBAR Presentations Examinations An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this level of the programme: While subjects are introduced through formal lectures, problem-based learning, case studies, directed independent learning and student-led learning underpins the development of the student Level 6 knowledge base.
+Cognitive and Intellectual Skills: opon or the student Level of owioug 2 2000.

-Cognitive and intellectual Skills. apply analytical and critical thinking to, and make critical judgements about, the identification and/or solutions to a contemporary domestic and international issues and problems in the Jersey context based on the conduction independent research; Primary: Honours Project, Work-based action research Seminar discussions Problem based learning A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Ho pr Ex In- Co ino stu Analyse reasonably complex problems in uncertain contexts.
-Secondary/ Supplementary: None Pr Manipulate abstract data and concepts to design solutions.
+apply analytical and critical thinking to, and make critical judgements about, the identification and/or solutions to a contemporary domestic and international issues and problems in the Jersey context based on the conduct independent research; Analyse reasonably complex problems in uncertain contexts.
+Manipulate abstract data and concepts to design solutions.
+(From Table 1 p7 March 2006 doc) Primary: Honours Project, Work-based action research Seminar discussions Problem based learning Case studies Guest speakers Secondary/ Supplementary: None A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Examination In-class tests Coursework including case studies.
+Projects Presentations SSJ3001 Social Science Dissertation SSJ3002 Work-based Action Research HIGH3036 Psychology and Society HIGH302 6 CONTROLL CONTRO programme: Cognitive skills are developed through Cognitive skills are developed through discussion and debate of knowledge gained through independent research brought to seminars, presentations, guest speaker led discussions, academic tutorials and assessment feedback. collaborate effectively with others in the pursuit of common objectives.
+Advocacy and negotiation Primary: Self-directed study, Individual learning, Group work Seminars Feedback A1, A2, A3, ILO1, ILO2, ILO3, ILO4, ILO5 Honours project Coursework including case studies.
+Projects, Presentations SSJ3001 Social Science Dissertation SSJ3002

-(From Table 1 p7 l March 2006 doc) -------------------- -----------------

-An explanation for embedding Cognitive and Intellectual Skills through Teaching & Learning and Asseprogramme:

-Cognitive skills are developed through discussion and debate of knowledge gained through independ seminars, presentations, guest speaker led discussions, academic tutorials and assessment feedback

-Key Transferable Skills: collaborate effectively with others in the pursuit of common objectives.
-Primary: Self-directed study, Individual learning, Group work A1, A2, A3, ILO1, ILO2, ILO3, ILO4, Ho pr Co inc Advocacy and negotiation Seminars Feedback ILO5 sti Pr Pr Communicate effectively through oral and written presentations and reports.
-Secondary/ Supplementary: Presentations Gi Se From Table 1 p7 March 2006 doc
+Communicate effectively throug oral and written presentation and reports.
+Group work Seminars Work-based Action Research From Table 1 p7 March 2006 do oc e

-An explanation for embedding Key Transferable Skills through Teaching & Learning and Assessment programme:
+An explanation for embedding Key Transferable Skills through Teaching & Learning and Assessment at this level of the programme:

-Given that this is a Level 6 programme students will be expected to demonstrate transferable skills to of these skills being demonstrated through seminar discussions, group work, meeting of deadlines an individual research projects.
+Given that this is a Level 6 programme students will be expected to demonstrate transferable skills to a high standard with many of these skills being demonstrated through seminar discussions, group work, meeting of deadlines and engagement with individual research projects.